Madden NFL 2012 Is Definitely Worth Buying

 Other features added include more lifelike player celebrations (Aaron Rodgers actually does his championship belt routine after scoring), improved ball physics, a revamped and more RPG like “Franchise Mode,” improve online communities, and the game seems a bit faster.

 Even with all their improvements in the production department, EA didn’t add player tattoos or cheerleaders that look like human beings.
-The demo was surely an inferior product to what will come out in stores today, so it’s possible that these additions have been made.
+The demo is surely an inferior product to what will come out in stores August 30th, so it’s possible that these additions will be made later.

-One of the biggest criticisms of sports games is that they don’t add enough features in between off-seasons other than roster updates and new graphics.
-But that criticism is unfair.
-The base engine of a video game takes years to program and execute.
-It’s nearly impossible for video game designers to totally revolutionise the gameplay a sports game in a single year.

 But it’s evident there will still be room for improvement once Madden NFL 2013 rolls around.